 Pau Lee graduated with a Bachelor of Science in Accounting and Finance from University of London.

-Ludmilla has more than 6 years of experience in private equity fund accounting and administration.
-Prior to joining Heritas Capital, she was with State Street Fund Services in a client-facing role focusing on fund accounting, providing further coordination on a suite of services for fund managers.
+Ludmilla has more than 10 years of experience in private equity fund accounting and administration.
+Prior to joining Heritas Capital, she was with State Street Fund Services for more than 6 years in a client-facing role, servicing APAC-based PE and FOF fund managers with a focus on fund accounting matters.

 Ludmilla graduated with a Bachelor of Business (Accounting and Banking & Finance) from Monash University.